rightjs/rightjs-home/docs/en/philosophy.md

 And it's not just designed to be familiar, it is designed to make JavaScript development a most natural thing specifically for the server-side developers who work with dynamic languages like Ruby or Python.
-We have extensive object-oriented programming features, flexible dynamic language attitude, native units extensions, etc.
+We have extensive object-oriented programming features, flexible dynamic language attitude, native unit extensions, etc, etc.

 ## Don't Learn, Have Fun!